RasaHQ/helm-charts/README.md

 1. Create an issue describing the feature you want to work on
 2. Create a pull request describing your changes

+Remember that your PR should include!

+1. Details about the changes introduced by a given chart version (use the `artifacthub.io/changes` annotation in the `Chart.yaml` file)
+2. Update the chart version
+3. Add additional annotations that indicate your changes (see: https://artifacthub.io/docs/topics/annotations/helm/#supported-annotations)

 ## License

 Licensed under the Apache License, Version 2.0.
 Copyright 2021 Rasa Technologies GmbH.
 Copy of the license.